 (b) an offer to enter into a credit sale contract relating to services that, in accordance with the offer, is accepted by commencement of performance of the services.

-(3) In this section, “offer in writing” includes a document that, if signed by or on behalf of the credit provider and the debtor, would be a credit sale contract or a loan contract.
+(3) In this section, offer in writing includes a document that, if signed by or on behalf of the credit provider and the debtor, would be a credit sale contract or a loan contract.

 34. Debtor to be given prescribed statement